 As files become more digital, it's important to keep files accessible to people with disabilities.
-Microsoft Accessibility Video Training includes, lessons on how to create more accessible documents in Word and how to create more accessible slides in PowerPoint.
-This Microsoft Office video, Creating Accessible Documents, provides a brief overview of best practices for creating accessible documents.
+Microsoft Accessibility Video Training includes, lessons on how to create more accessible documents in Word and Excel.
+These Microsoft Office videos, Creating Accessible Documents and Start with an Accessible Excel Template, provide best practices for creating accessible documents.

 Alternative (alt) text can be read by screen readers, and helps people who are blind or who have low vision understand what images and other objects are in a document.
 You can add alt text to objects, such as pictures, clip art, charts, tables, shapes, SmartArt, embedded objects, and audio or video objects.
 Watch Improve Accessibility with Alt Text to learn how to add alt text to images and objects.